mmarinovic/mmarinovic/README.md

-### Hi there, I'm Marko

-I'm a CTO at [Blank](https://blankhq.co/).

-Blank is a collaborative team of developers, designers, and product specialists in building web3 products.

-### Contact
-Direct message me on [𝕏](https://twitter.com/0xMarko) for the best fastest response time.
+## Marko Marinovic
+Co-founder & CTO @ Blank

+I collaborate with founders to explore and implement web3 technologies, guiding them in understanding and implementing blockchain solutions for their businesses.